We may earn commission from affiliate links →

 Drinks With A Little Extra Kick!

 This rooftop cheese and wine bar are easy to get to in Old Town on Bana Josipa Jelacica 3 Ulica (street).
-One of the only open-air roof terraces in Split, this place has a great atmosphere as they also have live music.
+One of Split’s only open-air roof terraces, this place has a great atmosphere as they also have live music.
 Enjoy a few glasses of Croatian wine along with a cheese platter/mezze – you can’t go wrong!
 Great atmosphere and a great night out.

 This antique tavern located next to the ‘Vocni Trg’ (Fruit Square) is also well worth visiting.
 Three main historical landmarks surround it, and the atmosphere is great.
 They have over 250 Croatian wines and authentic prosciutto in their fine wine cellar.
 You can’t go wrong here – trust me!

 This bar is open, relaxed, friendly, and fun!
 All the cocktails here are marvelous as well the shots 😉 They also have craft beer, so there is something for everyone.
 This is the type of place where you can spend all night making new friends!
 Located in the center of Diocletian’s Palace in the ‘Get Quarter,’ the easiest way to get here is via google maps – Poljana Stare Gimnazije 1 – you’ll love finding this place and get ready to have some fun!